cncf/kubernetes-community-days/content/organizing-manage-speakers.md

  * Contact organizations like [Women Who Code](https://www.womenwhocode.com/) and [Black Girls Code](http://www.blackgirlscode.com/)
  * Check relevant meetups for past speakers
   * Consider bringing in speakers from outside the region to improve diversity
-* Kubernetes Community Days follow the Linux Foundation policy of prohibiting all male panels.
+* Kubernetes Community Days follow the Linux Foundation policy of prohibiting all-male panels.
 Since speakers sometimes need to cancel at the least minute, aim for two or more women on a panel so you won’t need to cancel it if one woman is unable to attend.
-* Announce the Call for Proposals (CFP) as early as possible - including open date, close date, and the date people will be informed of selection
+* Announce the Call for Proposals (CFP) as early as possible - including open date, close date, and the date people will be informed of the selection
  * People will usually need at least 4-6 weeks to arrange for travel or time off
  * Keep the call for papers open for at least a month
  * Allow 2 weeks to consider proposals and fill in any gaps